Studer A827 24 Track Audio Recorder

 These are basic considerations.
 At Studer we believe that the cost/benefit ratio of an investment can only be determined if all relevant factors are included in the overall evaluation.
 This is why we have built the A827 — exactly to fit your requirements.

-A tape transport that will still match your requirements, even if tomorrows demands are more severe.
+A tape transport that will still match your requirements, even if tomorrow’s demands are more severe.

 Stability, precision, speed

-In synchronising applications in particular, the STUDER A827 achieves short parking and acceleration times; and although the searching for cue and edit points even at short distances occurs With breathtaking speed, the tape handling is always smooth and gentle.
-For optimum processor control of the tape tension in all operating states the A827 is equipped With two high resolution tape tension sensors.
+In synchronising applications in particular, the Studer A827 achieves short parking and acceleration times; and although the searching for cue and edit points even at short distances occurs with breathtaking speed, the tape handling is always smooth and gentle.
+For optimum processor control of the tape tension in all operating states the A827 is equipped with two high resolution tape tension sensors.
 Result: Silky tape processing as well as cat-like responsiveness.

 Antiskew tracking